Home / Basics / Events and Notifications

 For testing, if you do not have a server, you can use webhook.site, requestbin, or pipedream.
 Do not use these services for your production webhooks.

-Retries and Failures
+Retries and failures

 Highnote handles notification failures and retries as follows:

-You can use the GetUnsuccessfulWebhookNotificationTargetEvents query to retrieve failed notifications.
+You can use the following query to retrieve failed notifications.
 This is useful when your webhook endpoint is down and, as a result, deactivated.
 For more information on retries and failures, see Retries and Failures.

-Replay Events
+Replay events

-Once you have retrieved any failed notification events, you can replay them using the replayNotificationEvent mutation.
-You can also use this mutation to manually re-deliver events to your webhooks.
+Once you have retrieved any failed notification events, you can use the following mutation to replay them or manually re-deliver events to your webhooks:

-Rename a Target
+Rename a target

 You can update the name of a notification target without affecting the delivery of events using the following mutation:

-Delete a Target
+Delete a target

-Deleting a notification target may impact the functionality of your Highnote integration and cannot be reversed.
+Warning: Deleting a notification target may impact the functionality of your Highnote integration and cannot be reversed.

 Notification targets may be deleted.
 Deleting a target will stop the delivery of all events because the notification target will no longer exist.
 Use the following mutation to remove a notification target:

-Expiration of Deactivated Targets
+Expiration of deactivated targets

-Once a target is deactivated, any attempts to send notifications to the target will return an error status.
+Note: Once a target is deactivated, any attempts to send notifications to the target will return an error status.

 Provide Feedback